egecan12/guess-game/README.md

 # guess-game
-This is a school project based on JS.
+This is a school project based on JavaScript.
 Egecan Kahyaoglu